The Ram Water Pump, a low cost solution

 Another important issue with the pressure chamber is sealing of the top.
 I read that you can't use a threaded top, but I did.
 It did leak and caused waterlogging but once it sealed it was fine.
 I wouldn't use a threaded cap again because if you get it tight enough not to leak, you won't get it off again.

-I pump the water from the creek over to my pigs with a total rise of 12-feet where I get 1.6-gallons per minute of water flow (2,304-gallons every 24-hours).
-Sometimes I pump the water to my barn where we also have a living area and which is 300-feet up a hill.
-I was getting a gallon of water every 2.4-minutes (600-gallons every 24-hours), but I haven't yet measured that flow since the impetus valve replacement.
+I pump the water from the creek over to my pigs (40-foot run) with a total rise of 12-feet where I get 1.6-gallons per minute of water flow (2,304-gallons every 24-hours).
+Sometimes I pump the water to my barn where we also have a living area and which is a 300-foot run up a 25 foot rise hill.
+I was getting a gallon of water every 2.4-minutes (600-gallons every 24-hours), 8 years later and that hasn't changed a bit.
+Just a tidbit, that 300 feet of pipe to my barn is 1/2-inch PVC

 My workings with the Ram pump are purely experimental, mostly in an attempt to learn what will work, and how cheaply it can be accomplished with reasonable reliability.
 I will keep this site updated as my Ram Pump evolves with the changes that I make and the resulting water flow rates.